-Bishops Stortford and the surrounding area is currently undergoing large and rapid expansion.
+Bishop’s Stortford and the surrounding area is currently undergoing large and rapid expansion.
 There are great opportunities for building new homes which aim for zero carbon and for having more public transport.
-BSCG are committed to highlighting the necessity to aim high in development planning.
+We are committed to highlighting the necessity to aim high in development planning.
 Much more needs to be done and opportunities are being missed.

-We are writing to object to Countryside’s Proposals for Bishop’s Stortford South, 3/18/2253/OUT, on the grounds that it is not net zero carbon and does not comply with EHDC’s District Plan nor the town’s Neighbourhood Plan in relation to climate and sustainability related issues.
+We objected to Countryside’s Proposals for Bishop’s Stortford South, 3/18/2253/OUT, on the grounds that they are not net zero carbon and did not comply with EHDC’s District Plan or the town’s Neighbourhood Plan in relation to climate and sustainability related issues.